Lake Placid Olympic Ski Jumping Complex: History

 The Lake Placid Club built the first ski jump on this site in 1920, using the hillside itself as the jump surface.
 The jump was referred to as the Intervales 35-meter jump.
-On February 21, 1921, the first competition was held at this site, drawing 3,000 spectators.
+On 21 February 1921, the first competition was held at this site, drawing 3,000 spectators.
 The record jump for the day was 124 feet, set by Antony Maurer.
 In 1923, the jump was enlarged to fifty meters, and in 1927, a new steel tower was built, raising the jump to 60 meters.
 In 1928, the tower was raised to 75 meters; this was the tower used for the 1932 Winter Olympic Games.
 In 1977, the old tower was demolished to make way for new 70 and 90-meter jumps, used for the 1980 Winter Olympic Games.
 In 1994, the landing hills were re-graded to bring the jumps into compliance with current rules, and increasing their height to 90 and 120 meters.
 In 2019, a pulse gondola was installed to replace an aging double chair which served the ski jumps.
 In 2021, both jumps received upgrades that enabled year-round training and increased reliability, in addition to a new base lodge.

 The towers were built using a jacking system that lifted and poured concrete into the forms continuously, night and day, for 15 days for the larger jump, and 9 days for the smaller one.

-The present record jumps stand at 105 meters for the 90-meter jump, set by Andrew Osadetz of Canada, and 136.0 meters for the 120-meter jump, set by Ryōyū Kobayashi of Japan.
+The present record jumps stand at 105 meters for the 90-meter jump, set by Henry Loher, of Lake Placid, and 136.0 meters for the 120-meter jump, set by Ryōyū Kobayashi of Japan.

-Events
+Ski jumping events

-Olympics
+Winter Olympic Games

 The complex was a venue in the 1932 Winter Olympics and 1980 Winter Olympics.